noir-lang/book/src/language_concepts/functions.md

 }
 ```

-Note that a `return` keyword is unneeded - the last expression in a function's body is returned.
+Note that a `return` keyword is unneeded in this case - the last expression in a function's body is returned.

 ## Call Expressions